RocketCommunicationsInc/astro-uxds/_content/components/tabs.md

 ::: compliance

-- 5.20.1.
-Tabs shall be arranged in a single row.
+- X.X.X Tabs shall be arranged in a single row.
-- 5.20.2.
-Tabs shall use title-style capitalization.
+- X.X.X Tabs shall use title-style capitalization.

 :::